-- Cloudy Water - White mold-like growths on the gravel or decorations - High ammonia level - Small "gooey" pieces of debris seen when gravel surface is agitated siphoning 25% of the water from the bottom of the tank.
+- Cloudy Water - White mold-like growths on the gravel or decorations - High ammonia level - Small "gooey" pieces of debris seen when gravel surface is agitated - If you suspect there is extra food decaying in the tank, perform a partial water change by siphoning 25% of the water from the bottom of the tank.
 Use the siphon to remove as much debris as possible.